CHCAA-EDUX/NLP-AU/syllabus/classes/class8/class8.md

 >Optional:
 >  - O.1) What does the Q, K, V correspond to in this case?
 >  - O.2) Add the normalization ($\sqrt{d}$) to your function, how does this change the outcome?

-7) Check the class notebook on inspecting attention.
-You should mostly disregard the code (with the exception of maybe changing the sentence), but we can now try to explore the attention in an actual model.
+>  - O.3) Check the class notebook on inspecting attention.
+This inspect the attention of a BERT model which we have naturally not looked at yet, but you might find it interesting that these attention layers can be visualized and interpreted.
+Thus the notebook is mostly to give you the tools to do so.
+You can mostly disregard the code (with the exception of maybe changing the sentence or the BERT model), but we can try to explore the attention in an actual model.
 I have written down a few attentions heads I found to be meaningful.
 Try to find one or two more.

 ## More on attention